IT Support Christchurch | Local, Fixed-Price, Since 1989 | Exodesk

 Monitoring, Patching, and Maintenance

-Patch management is one of the most important and most overlooked elements of IT support.
+Patch management is one of the most important and most overlooked elements of IT support Christchurch businesses receive.
 Unpatched software is the most common entry point for cyber attacks.
-A proactive IT support Christchurch provider applies operating system and application patches on a regular schedule, typically monthly, without you needing to ask.
+A proactive provider applies operating system and application patches on a regular schedule, typically monthly, without you needing to ask.

 Regular maintenance also includes checking backup integrity, reviewing firewall rules, and testing disaster recovery procedures.
 If your provider only appears when something breaks, your risk exposure is higher than it needs to be.